hitachi-nlp/larch/README.md

 LOADED_MODELS='' ENCODER_DECODER_MODEL_PATHS='{"my-encdec": "./path-to-model/"}' larch-server
 ```

+You can download VSCode plugin to interact with the server from: `Coming soon!`

 ## Usage with Docker

 Build docker image (you need to set up proxy settings appriopriately if you are behind a proxy server).